|Title:||PEP Purpose and Guidelines|

 - The title should accurately describe the content.

-- Edit the PEP for language (spelling, grammar, sentence structure, etc.), markup (for reST PEPs), code style (examples should match PEP 8 & 7).
+- Skim the PEP for obvious defects in language (spelling, grammar, sentence structure, etc.), and code style (examples should conform to PEP 8 & PEP 7).
+Editors may correct problems themselves, but are not required to do so.
+(Text format is checked by Travis CI.)

 Once the PEP is ready for the repository, a PEP editor will: